DevCo-ops/Devocidy/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Thank you for taking the time to contribute fill out the below fields to provide more context on the incomming changes -->
+  Thank you for taking the time to contribute fill out the below fields to provide more context on the incoming changes -->

 - [ ] I have followed the [Contributing Guidelines](https://github.com/Hurly77/Devocidy).